KoryakovDmitry/hl_mai_lab_01_python/backend/README.md

 ### See the docs

-You can use FastAPI's automatic interactive API documentation by navigating to:
+You can use FastAPI's automatic interactive API documentation, Swagger UI by navigating to:

 http://localhost:8000/docs